Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

+A similar effect can be observed in the nonlinear dc-conductivity of time-reversal breaking band structures~\cite{Morimoto2023,Jiang2025}, leading to a novel nonlinear Hall effect and non-reciprocal longitudinal conductivity~\cite{wang2023quantum,gao2023quantum}.
+Both contributions originate from the dipole of the Landau-Zener mixing ($\ell^3/\E$)~\cite{Gao2014,Liu2021,Kaplan2023,Kaplan2024}.
+Recently, the third order conductivity has been derived for the study of altermagnets, which yields structurally analogous mixed response functions with Berry curvature and Landau-Zener terms as building blocks, albeit in more complicated combinations ($\ell^4/\E$)~\cite{Liu2022a,Fang2024}.

 Finally, one can search for responses which contain the band-resolved QGT in a given response function.
-Such is often possible in resonant optical responses.
-Notably, the interband matrix elements from optical transition rates (i.~e.
-Fermi's golden rule) yield the QGT, but evaluated with respect to two energies which are separated by the photon energy of the incident light (scale $\ell_g^2/\omega_{\rm ext}$)~\cite{Chen2022,deSousa2023a}.
-Furthermore, in materials breaking time-reversal symmetry, a nonreciprocal directional dichroism has been predicted which is proportional to the quantum metric times the quasiparticle velocity $(\ell_g)$ ~\cite{Lapa2019,Gao2019}.
+This is often possible in resonant optical responses, defined by an external photon frequency $\omega$ of the incident light.
+Notably, the interband matrix elements from optical transition rates (Fermi's golden rule) yield the QGT, but evaluated with respect to two energies which are separated by the photon energy of the incident light ($\ell^2/\omega$)~\cite{Chen2022,deSousa2023a}.
 Several examples of resonant mixing have also been reported for the nonlinear optical conductivity~\cite{Ma2021,Nagaosa2022,Jiang2025}.
-Namely, there is a quantized circular photogalvanic effect in two-band systems originating from the Berry charges located at Weyl points ($\ell_{\rm mr}\ell_g^3\omega_{\rm ext}$)~\cite{deJuan2017}.
-More generally, shift ($\ell_g^3$) and injection currents ($\ell_{\rm mr}\ell_g^3\omega_{\rm ext}$) have been connected to matrix elements of the QGT~\cite{Holder2020} and to geometric objects which go beyond the QGT, which has been termed Riemannian geometry ~\cite{Ahn2020,Ahn2022,Bouhon2023,Jankowski2024} or multi-state geometry~\cite{Avdoshkin2023,Avdoshkin2024}.
+Namely, there is a quantized circular photogalvanic effect (cf. circular polarized current injection in Table~\ref{tab:tab3}) in two-band systems originating from the Berry charges located at Weyl points~\cite{deJuan2017}, whose size $\lambda\ell^2$ is the result of a convenient cancellation of the Fermi velocities with the integration measure.
+More generally, shift ($\ell^3$) and injection currents ($\lambda\V\ell^2$) have been connected to matrix elements of the QGT~\cite{Holder2020} and to geometric objects which go beyond the QGT, which has been termed Riemannian geometry ~\cite{Ahn2020,Ahn2022,Bouhon2023,Jankowski2024} or multi-state geometry~\cite{Avdoshkin2023,Avdoshkin2024}.
+Experimentally, bulk photovoltaic responses have been prominently observed in semimetals like CoSi~\cite{Ni2021} and TaAs~\cite{Ma2017,Osterhoudt2019}.

+As an illustration, let us analyze the the longitudinal injection current (Table~\ref{tab:tab3}).
+It features three ingredients, (i) the difference of the band velocities between valence and conduction band, (ii) a delta function which enforces resonance and (iii) the matrix elements of the interband quantum metric.
+It is therefore possible to combine (i) and (ii) in order to write the injection current as the integral over the quantum metric over the space of optically allowed transitions $\vec{S}_k$,

+As discussed before, this integral measures properties of the interband quantum geometry, not the ground state metric itself.